sralloza/rpi-provisioner/README.md

 When you plug in your raspberry after enabling ssh connection, you can't know what its IPv4 is unless you have a spare screen or you have access to your router's configuration.

 This is where the `find` command comes in really handy.
 You only have to specify your network IP (like `--subnet=192.168.0.1/24` or `--subnet=10.0.0.1/24`).
-Well, in reality you don't have to even do this, because by default the program will get your local IP (excluding the WSL interface) and use it with a 24-bit mask to build your presumably network IP, so `LOCAL_IP/24`.
+Actually, you don't have to even do this, because by default the program will get your local IP (excluding the WSL interface) and use it with a 24-bit mask to build your presumably network IP, so `LOCAL_IP/24`.

 There are some useful flags to make this command work, but the defaults will probably be just OK.
 For more info, refer to the [find command docs](#find).